tito-pereira/42_philosophers/README.md

 This is 42's version of the classical "Dining Philosophers" problem, regularly used in CS to teach about multithreading and it's common problems and good coding practices.
-Like every other 42 project, it had several goals in mind:
+Like every single other 42 project, it had several goals in mind:
 - continued practice of basic C syntax, logic, data types and structures;
 - dynamic data allocation managing;
 - use of tools like GDB and Valgrind to debug, avoid memory leaks and errors;